Frequently Asked Questions

 All high school seniors who have applied to the university and who have a minimum high school GPA of 3.7 and

-an ACT score of 27 or higher, or an SAT score of 1220 or higher, are eligible to compete.
+a 27 ACT score or 1210 SAT score (old scoring) or 1280 SAT score (new scoring).
 Students must be able to provide proof that they meet the above requirements in order to register.

 What if I do not meet the established criteria?

 Limited exceptions to the established criteria may be permitted.
-Click here for more information on the Centralis Competition Alternate Criteria to register and compete.
+Click here for more information on the Centralis Competition Alternate Criteria.

 What can I expect at the Competition Day?